-Our full fleet of self-propelled and hand-held street concrete saws are user-friendly and productive for your concrete work.
-Hand-held concrete saws are suited for utility work, cutting in trenches and areas affected by water.
-Our ergonomic walk-behind saws - also called street saws - are ideal for street repairs, utility work, curb cutting, sensor installation and other applications.
+United Rentals offers an extensive fleet of concrete saw rentals in self-propelled and hand-held configurations.
+Our saws are user-friendly and perfectly suited for heavy-duty concrete work.
+The hand-held concrete saws are suited for utility work, cutting in trenches and areas affected by water.
+We also stock a solid lineup of ergonomic walk behind concrete saw rentals - also known as street saws – ideal for street repairs, utility work, curb cutting, sensor installation and other applications.

 Les scies à béton auto-propulsées sont idéales pour les grandes tâches où il faut couper de l’asphalte et du béton humides ou secs.
 Ces unités possèdent un cadre robuste et un châssis stable.
 Our concrete saws can also cut softer green concrete while working to reduce random cracking or chipping.

 FAQs about Street Saws & Blades

 - Cutting depth depends on your project.
 If you are doing regulation-required work such as curb cuts or utility work, the dimensions will be clear.
 These heavy-duty concrete saws are designed for that kind of work.
 We have a range of saws that can cut from 1 1/4 in. to our largest concrete chainsaw that can cut up to 16 in. thick.
 Each saw will have a maximum cutting depth according to the manufacturer.
 Operators should not cut the maximum cutting depth in a single pass, however, but cut a little bit deeper each pass to avoid damage to the blade.

 Is it possible to cut materials aside from concrete with a concrete saw?

 - Concrete saws are designed to cut into materials that would break other types of saws, such as tile, stone and even metal.
 We offer masonry saws and tile saws for those specific uses. Êtes-vous incertain de ce qu'il vous faut?
 Call United Rentals today at 833-525-6346.